alttch/eva3/doc/sfa/sfa_pvt.rst

     <img src="/rpvt?k=APIKEY&f=192.168.1.20/charts/zfs.png" />

-As you see, the remote client don't need to have a direct access to *192.168.1.20* web server, **/rpvt** API call acts for him as a content proxy.
+As you see, the remote client doesn't need to have a direct access to *192.168.1.20* web server, **/rpvt** API call acts for him as a content proxy.

 To use remote content feature, you must follow the rules:

-* protocol (http/https) don't need to be specified in **rpvt** API key param.
+* protocol (http/https) doesn't need to be specified in **rpvt** API key param.

 * **f** param of **/rpvt** request may contain uri protocol (e.g.
   *http://192.168.1.20/charts/zfs.png*).
-If the protocol is not specified, SFA use plain HTTP without SSL.
+If the protocol is not specified, SFA uses plain HTTP without SSL.

 * You can not specify http(s) port in **f** param of **/rpvt** unless it's also specified in **rpvt** API key param.